Enfoid/SwingFish-CommunityCode/mql4/Prop Risk Calculator/README.md

 Change log:
+- add Risk on open positions next to RR value
 - fix item reset
 - added colors to indicate different risk status
 - added Risk-reward to show when position in profit